aziabatz/cunqa/README.md

 For the **authomatic configuration**, the process is exactly the same as presented in the corresponding section for QMIO.

-In the case of a **manual configuration**, the 1-4 steps are equal as in QMIO but loading the following modules in step 2:
+In the case of a **manual configuration**, follow the steps 1-4 shown above for QMIO but loading the following modules in step 2:

 ```console
 ml load cesga/2022 gcc/system gcccore/system openmpi/4.1.4 flexiblas/3.3.0 boost python/3.10.8 pybind11/2.12.0 cmake/3.27.6